scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 Users will need the current redistributable for Visual Studio.
 This is a good example though of how flexible this is; you can split up jobs however you like.
 However, keep in mind there is a setup cost for starting/ending a job, so one job per wheel would be overkill!
+Note the setup-python action above sets the environment for the _host_, not the target you will be building with cibuildwheel, which is self-containted.

 ## Publishing